5 Ways To Fix A Package Queen That Failed

 1) Buy A New Mated Queen

 Introducing your mated queen to a queenless colony is the most common way for new beekeepers to fix the queenless problem.
+Before introducing the new queen, inspect the brood box to ensure it is ready and suitable for her.
+It is also important to check the hive box and consider adding new frames to provide a healthy environment for the replacement queen.
 The new queen would successfully start laying eggs, but may soon fail or be rejected by the worker bees, much like the previous queen.
+Both older queens and young queens can face challenges during the requeening process, including early failure, supersedure, or difficulties in successful mating.

 2) Buy A New Virgin Queen